FreeLanceDocs/Video-Embed/Documentation.md

 To display the social buttons leave set to <code>true</code><br />
 To hide the social buttons change to <code>false</code><br />
 To show the compact social buttons change to <code>compact</code><br /><br />

+<code>size: "Large",</code><br />
+The size control sets a preset width and height to keep the video in the correct dimentions.
+This is the preffered way to set the width and height.

 <code>width: "631px",</code><br />
 Self explainded.<br /><br />